erven1985/2ndChance/README.md

 The platform which allows users to find other people through the visited places and to contact to them.

--RubyOnRails;
+-RubyOnRails
--FourSquare API Integration;
+-FourSquare API Integration
--GMaps API Integration;
+-GMaps API Integration
--Ajax requests done with JavaScript;
+-Ajax requests done with JavaScript